microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 ### [Restore-MgUserDriveItem](Restore-MgUserDriveItem.md)
 Restore a driveItem that has been deleted and is currently in the recycle bin.
 NOTE: This functionality is currently only available for OneDrive Personal.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveItemListItemDocumentSetVersion](Restore-MgUserDriveItemListItemDocumentSetVersion.md)
 Restore a document set version.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveItemListItemVersion](Restore-MgUserDriveItemListItemVersion.md)
 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveItemVersion](Restore-MgUserDriveItemVersion.md)
 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveListItemDocumentSetVersion](Restore-MgUserDriveListItemDocumentSetVersion.md)
 Restore a document set version.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveListItemVersion](Restore-MgUserDriveListItemVersion.md)
 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveRoot](Restore-MgUserDriveRoot.md)
 Restore a driveItem that has been deleted and is currently in the recycle bin.
 NOTE: This functionality is currently only available for OneDrive Personal.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveRootListItemDocumentSetVersion](Restore-MgUserDriveRootListItemDocumentSetVersion.md)
 Restore a document set version.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveRootListItemVersion](Restore-MgUserDriveRootListItemVersion.md)
 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserDriveRootVersion](Restore-MgUserDriveRootVersion.md)
 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
+This API is supported in the following national cloud deployments.

 ### [Restore-MgUserManagedDevicePasscode](Restore-MgUserManagedDevicePasscode.md)
 Recover passcode